The Campaign to Preserve Victoria Mansion for the Ages

 We would be pleased to talk to you about ways you can do so and ensure that your intentions will advance the Forward Facing Vision of Victoria Mansion.

-“Victoria Mansion is the best surviving example of a pre-Civil War Italianate villa style mansion.
+“Victoria Mansion is the best surviving example of a pre-Civil War Italianate villa style Mansion.
 Taken as a whole, when it was completed in 1860 it was at the very zenith of architectural decoration and design.
-The challenge has always been to hold back the destroying hands of time.
+The challenge has always been to hold back the destroying hand of time.
 But the greatness of the house has brought out the best in the organization.”

 Address